Laserology/Geyser-Docker/README.md

 # Geyser-Docker
-This repository contains the Dockerfile and example docker compose scripts for running GeyserMC inside a docker container
+This repository contains the Dockerfile and example docker compose scripts for running GeyserMC inside a docker container.
+Now based on alpine for lower space usage and faster operation.

 ## Run With Normal Online Mode
 ### Using docker run